flag5522/emotion_recogniton/README.md

 # emotion_recogniton
-emotion recognition from speech using SVM
+emotion recognition from speech. extracted features from audio files and trained a ml model that uses SNM as a classifier